 Certainly, it all began with one single individual, a brahman yogi called TKV Krishnamacharya.
 Considered the single most important Master of Yoga.
 Together, with his four students, they would breathe life back into yoga.
 His influence so great that it would forever shape, change, and create the foundations of the modern yogic practice.

 A master, with degrees in Sanskrit, Music, Law, and Art.
 Krishnamacharya is considered a genius, having memorized all the yoga sutras.

-In addiction, his tenacity, creativity, research, and dedication saw him take this practice out of obscurity.
-Most importantly, mastering and refining yoga before bringing it to the public stage.
+In addition, his tenacity, creativity, research, and dedication saw him take this practice out of obscurity.
+Most importantly, mastering, and refining yoga before bringing it to the public stage.

 Foundations and practice of yoga were developed during this time.

 Finally, his time came to leave the Himalayan caves.
 Upon his guru's request, Krishnamacharya returned to civilization with the mission to share the practice of yoga with the outside world.

 Could you imagine a world without yoga?